There Will Never Be Another Tonight

 "There Will Never Be Another Tonight" is a song written by Canadian musician Bryan Adams, Robert Lange, and Jim Vallance for Adams sixth studio album, Waking Up the Neighbours (1991).
 It was the third single released from the album, in November 1991 by A&M Records.
 The song peaked at number two on Canada's RPM 100 Hit Tracks chart, number six on the US Billboard Album Rock Tracks chart, and number 31 on the Billboard Hot 100.
 The song has only appeared on one compilation album released by Adams: Anthology (2005).
 Starting in 2009, the song is used as the opening theme song for the CBC reality competition, Battle of the Blades.

 Writing and recording

 The song was produced by Mutt Lange and Bryan Adams and was recorded by Nigel Green at Battery Studios, London, and by Ken Lomas at Warehouse Studios, Vancouver.
 It was mixed by Bob Clearmountain at Mayfair Studios, London.

-Vallance's involvement was minimal when "There Will Never Be Another Tonight" was written and recorded, although it was actually written in 1988 or '89 by both Adams and Vallance.
+Vallance's involvement was minimal on "There Will Never Be Another Tonight", although the song started as a musical idea written in 1988 or '89 by both Adams and Vallance.
 The demo got the title "Buddy Holly Idea" since it is vaguely reminiscent of the Buddy Holly song "Peggy Sue".
-Lange and Adams turned the demo into a song.
+Lange and Adams further developed the demo into a finished song.